Mega6776/CompProgSolutions/README.md

-This repository contains my USACO solutions.
+This repository contains my competitive programing (USACO, Codeforces, CSES, etc.) solutions.
 Most solutions will be in Java.